EmreDilmen/EmreDilmen/README.md

 ---

 ## 🌟 Personal Interests
-🔹 **Full Stack Development**: Developing user-friendly websites using my tech stack.
+🔹 **Full Stack Development 💻**: Developing user-friendly websites using my tech stack.
-🔹 **Playing Guitar**: I love playing guitar and performing at shows.
+🔹 **Playing Guitar 🎸**: I love playing guitar and performing at shows.
-🔹 **Producing Music**: Just started to learn how to produce, mix and master songs.
+🔹 **Producing Music 🎶**: Just started to learn how to produce, mix and master songs.

 ---